geo-systems/geo-systems.github.io/index.md

 Our pilot product <a href="/products/file-content-finder">File Content Finder</a>
 is all about powerful and hassle free file search.
+It is a must have tool for the modern knowledge worker.

 It lets you specify a search phrase and finds all documents which contain it.
 Other tools only search by file names.